Personal Finance Toolkit

 LEAs determine the local name of the mandatory course used in their programs of study, student schedules, etc. For example, local course names may include Personal Finance, Personal Financial Literacy, Personal Financial Management, or Financial Literacy.
 This local course name does not need to match the name associated with the state course code being reported in PIMS.

 Each course code submitted to PIMS is based on the 5-digit course code in the National Center for Education Statistics (NCES) School Codes for the Exchange of Data (SCED) classification system.
 The current course codes are available in Appendix A of the PIMS Manual (PIMS > Manuals and Calendar > Course Codes—App A).
 The Department strongly encourages LEAs to use course code 19262 Consumer Economics/Personal Finance for the mandatory personal finance course.
-The course description for this course (below) most closely aligns with the content of the proposed Pennsylvania Academic Standards for Personal Finance.
+The course description for this course (below) most closely aligns with the content of the Pennsylvania Academic Standards for Personal Finance.
 While other courses and codes may appear to align, they generally have a broader array of content, minimal alignment, or focus on business-related financial topics rather than personal finance.
 LEAs offering courses with different names (for example, Personal Finance and Advanced Personal Finance), the same PIMS course code can be used for each one.

 -